Natasa-C/Surgical-mask-detection/documentation.md

 ### [2.5] Mel-Frequency Cepstral Coefficients(MFCCs)
 The Mel frequency cepstral coefficients (MFCCs) of a signal are a small set of features (usually about 10–20) which concisely describe the overall shape of a spectral envelope.
 It models the characteristics of the human voice.

+As I mentioned earlier, I stored the MFCCs in a separate .csv file to make the loading of the extracted data more intuitive and more flexible regarding the number of features extracted.

 Resources:
 - [explanation] https://www.youtube.com/watch?v=m3XbqfIij_Y